 With so many laminate flooring underlayment alternatives to choose from, deciding on which one is right for you and your project can sometimes be a challenge.
 Since underlayment is designed to improve the stability and longevity of your flooring, it's important to choose the one that is best suited for your situation.

 The first factor to take into consideration when trying to determine which is the most suitable underlayment for you is the type of subfloor on which you will install your new flooring.
-If your subfloor is plywood, you can opt for a thinner, more basic underlayment like the standard foam option because plywood generally does not need a moisture barrier.
-On the other hand, a concrete subfloor is more porous, which can hold moisture and therefore works best with an underlayment that includes a vapor barrier.
+If your subfloor is plywood, you can opt for a thinner, more basic underlayment like the standard foam option.
+On the other hand, a concrete subfloor is more porous.
+It can hold moisture, and an underlayment that includes a vapor barrier is a must.

 Another important consideration when choosing the best underlay for your laminate flooring is the location in which your new flooring will be installed.
 For instance, if you are installing your floors in a condo or apartment, especially one located above ground level, noise pollution is a bigger concern than if you were installing your floor on the bottom level of a single-family residence.
 Your HOA or lease agreement may even specify a sound rating requirement for flooring.
 Your best bet in this situation is to opt for a 3-in-1 underlayment with a good rating for isolating sound impact.

 If you are like most budget-conscious homeowners, the cost of underlayment is something that will inevitably impact your final flooring budget.
 Flooring projects of any kind typically require a hefty investment, so choosing an underlayment that suits both your budget and your needs is an important consideration.
 Underlayment is sold by the roll or by the square foot.
-It's often more economical to opt for the rolls if your project is a sizable one.
 While prices do vary by features and brand, high quality underlayment is usually available for about 15 cents per square foot.